-And, who wants a girl that smells like fish by his side?
+And, who wants a girl that smells like fish by their side?

 Without a doubt, I’d rather be a whale.

-We women, we gain weight because we accumulate so much wisdom and knowledge that there isn’t enough space in our heads, and it spreads all over our bodies.
+We women gain weight because we accumulate so much wisdom and knowledge that there isn’t enough space in our heads, and it spreads all over our bodies.